 Nervous Chewing of Nonfood

-One thing that many of us do absentmindedly is put something in our mouth when we’re nervous, stressed, or bored.
+Putting something in our mouth when we’re nervous, stressed, or bored is something we all unconsciously do.
 There are many things that people chew, such as your nails, pen tops, pencils, paper clips.
 Look around your house and chances are you’ll find the evidence of this bad habit if you have it.

-But chewing on nonfood not only puts stress on your dental enamel, it stresses your jaw joint and jaw muscles, leading to pain.
+But chewing on nonfood not only puts stress on your dental enamel, but it also stresses your jaw joint and jaw muscles, leading to pain.

 Using Your Teeth as Tools

-Closely related to chewing nonfood is using your teeth in ways they were not meant to be used.
+Closely related to chewing nonfood is using your teeth in ways that you shouldn’t.
+You shouldn’t use them for anything but eating!
 You might use them as scissors, pliers, bottle openers, nutcrackers, or icebreakers.
 The force required for these tasks can put stress on teeth, your jaw joint, and your jaw muscles.

 Not Cutting up Food

-You might think your jaw pain is nothing serious and will pass, and usually it does.
+You might think your jaw pain is nothing serious and will pass, and usually, it does.
 But if your pain doesn’t get better after a few days, or if it recurs regularly, you may need professional help.
-To learn more about TMJ treatment in Orange County, please call 949-238-6745 for an appointment at Rice Dentistry.
+To learn more about TMJ treatment in Orange County, please call (949) 551-5902 for an appointment at Rice Dentistry.